 Open-concept floor plans have become one of the most sought-after features among home buyers and homeowners alike.
 As a remodeling company, the majority of the projects we do involve some extent of removing or shortening walls to create a more open, airy overall feel.
 Among the many before and after transformations we share, the ones that include a wall removal are by far the most impressive.
 It’s amazing how different a space can look and how much better the area can be utilized once unnecessary walls have been removed!

 By itself, taking down a single wall might seem like a quick and easy job.
 Unfortunately, it’s often harder than most people realize, especially if the wall houses pipes, ducts, or electrical wires that will have to be relocated.
 Walls may also be framed, drywall, brick, or plaster.
 Depending on the material and construction, each specific wall removal cost and process will vary.
 That’s why it’s always a good idea to hire a knowledgeable contractor to assist you in this job.
-If you’re not planning a major remodel and only want to remove a wall in your home, our handyman division, Mike’s Guys, would be happy to help!
+If you’re not planning a major remodel and only want to remove a wall in your home, our Small Projects Division, Mike’s Guys, would be happy to help!

 If you are considering a wall removal project, either by itself or as a part of another major remodeling project, here are 4 things you should know: